The Socio-Politics of Legal Design and their Epistemic Consequences

 04 Jul to 05 Jul

-Coordinators: Siddharth Peter de Souza (Tilburg Law School), Joaquín Santuber (University of Potsdam & Pontificia Universidad Católica de Chile)
+Coordinators: Siddharth Peter de Souza (Tilburg Law School), Joaquín Santuber (Universidad de Los Andes, Colombia)

 Description of the meeting

-Our workshop aims to bring together researchers who are working in the field of legal design to interrogate the emergence of vocabularies of the field and unpack their epistemic consequences.
+Our workshop aims to bring together researchers who are working in the field of Law, Justice, and Design to interrogate the emergence of vocabularies of the emergent field and unpack their epistemic consequences.

 Legal design has emerged in the last decade as an interdisciplinary practice, at the intersection of law and justice, and human-centred design.
 Legal design research and practice focus on new forms of legal products and service delivery, as well as engaging with legal systems as a whole.
 However, while a refreshed perspective on design is welcomed, there is often the uncritical pursuit of innovation which has led to its application without examining its socio-political consequences.

-An alternative has been proposed at the intersection of critical design approaches and socio-legal studies (Perry-Kessaris 2022).
-Moreover, socio-legal studies has also leveraged design notions and tools such as the “lab” (de Souza & Hahn, 2022).
+An alternative has been proposed at the intersection of critical design approaches and socio-legal studies.
+Moreover, socio-legal studies have also leveraged design notions and tools.
 Through these conversations, we are also seeing legal design being part of a longer tradition of studies at the intersection of law and society, which advocate from bridging the gap between law in books and law in action.
 In this workshop we will critically address issues of epistemic injustice in the designing of legal services and systems, bringing together the tradition of socio-legal studies in dialogue with new concepts and frameworks from critical design approaches.

 For more information: